KanoComputing/kano-toolset/TRANSLATION.md

     cd ..

-    # prepare for testing as described in README.md
-    # then change this in /usr/share/xgreeters/kano-greeter-devel.desktop
-    Exec=dash -c "LC_ALL=fr_FR.utf8 /path/to/repo/bin/kano-greeter"

-    # run test as in described in README.md

 ## How to make sure your code is i18n-aware

 Add the gettext `_()` macro to all the user-visible message strings in your Python.
 List the Python source files that contain message strings in `PYPOTFILES`.